pyraxo/haru/installation.md

 ### Start Redis

 Open another console and start Redis with the following command: `redis-server`.
 Now just leave this console open.
+In your main console write `redis-cli ping` if it returns `PONG`, it means everything is working fine.

 ### Start Rethinkdb

 In your main console write `rethinkdb --daemon`.
 It should start Rethinkdb.
-You can make sure that it is running by writing `curl localhost:8080` in your console, if you get some html back it means Rethinkdb is running.
+You can check that it is running by writing `curl localhost:8080` in your console, if you get some HTML back it means Rethinkdb is running.

 ### Start the bot